Charles Henry Goode: Goode, Durrant and Murray

 In the early 1930s both Goode, Durrant and their competitor D. & W. Murray Limited were operating at a loss, and combined their financial resources, and amalgamated their Adelaide businesses, returning to profitability.

 D & W. Murray's building on Gawler Place was left vacant, later tenanted without charge or at peppercorn rental by the Red Cross Society.

 Other business interests

 Charles Henry Goode was, with J. H. Barrow, previously editor of the Register, a founder of the Adelaide Advertiser in 1858.
-The company was re-formed in 1864, with additional shareholders P. H. Burden, John Baker, Captain Scott, James Counsell, Thomas Graves and some others.
+The company was re-formed in 1864, with additional shareholders Philip Henry Burden (died 5 March 1864), John Baker, Captain Scott, James Counsell, Thomas Graves and some others.
 His brother Matthew sold his share in 1871 on his behalf (Charles was in London) when the partnership was dissolved.
 By this time the shareholders were John Henry Barrow, Charles Henry Goode, Robert Stuckey, Thomas Graves, William Parkin, Thomas King, James Counsell, and George Williams Chinner.

 He was chairman of the Adelaide Hat Factory, Ltd. a director of the AMP Society, and of the London and Lancashire Insurance Company.
 For a time he and his partners dabbled in sheep farming, but lost on the venture.